willeccles/libamio/README.md

 directory.
 Simply open `index.html` and you will be in business.
 If you don't have Doxygen installed, use your preferred package manager to install Doxygen and Graphviz.

+## Library Credits

+The libraries included in the `lib` directory are not made by me, nor owned by me.
+They are copied from an ARM target in order to keep library versions consistent and controlled.
+This is important for the project it was required for.
+I do not own them, nor do I take any responsiblity for anything related to them.
+All credit for those libraries goes to their respective owners.